Raikou320/Raikou320/README.md

-- 👋 Hi, I’m Raikou320 a french developper
+- 👋 Hi, I’m Raikou320 a French developer
-- 👀 I’m interested in Html, Css, Js, Python
+- 👀 I’m interested in HTML, CSS, JS, Python and TS
-- 🌱 I’m currently learning Js, Python
+- 🌱 I’m currently learning JS and TS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 - 😄 Pronouns: ...
+Raykou trois-cent-vingt
-- ⚡ Fun fact: I have created a farm game look at him
+- ⚡ Fun fact: I created a website in French for creating e-cards check it out: [Cardify](https://raikou320.github.io/Cardify "My e-cards website")
+-

 <!---
 Raikou320/Raikou320 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.